Amazon Redshift Architecture Basics: Understanding Core Data Warehouse Design

 ChallengeHow Redshift Architecture Helps

-Processing large datasetsParallel query processing across nodes
+Processing large datasetsParallel query execution across nodes

 Complex analytics queriesColumn-oriented storage optimization